emarref/HWIOAuthBundle/Resources/doc/resource_owners/shopify.md

             - @hwi_oauth.storage.session
 ```

-Next, configure your Shopify resource owner with the HWIOAuthBundle, prodiving your new service as the resource owner:
+Next, configure your Shopify resource owner with the HWIOAuthBundle, providing your new service as the resource owner:

 ```yaml
 # app/config/config.yml